fanglingsu/vimb/index.md

       echo '<C-Q>' | socat - UNIX-CONNECT:$SOCKET
       # or start an interactive remote control session
       socat READLINE UNIX-CONNECT:$(< ~/socket)

-Hinting by Letters
-: Vimb allow now to set the chars used to built the hint labels.
-To have a more vimium like behaviour you can `:set hintkeys=lsdfghjk`.
-This allows fast filtering without moving you hands from the home row of the keyboard.

 ## screenshots